APPLY TO MESSIAH

 Special Collections.
 The university maintains several special collections, in addition to the main collection to support the curriculum.
 These include: The Artists' Books collection, Canadian Literature, the Ruth E. Engle Memorial Collection of Children's Books Illustration, and the W. Jim Neidhardt Collection on Religion and Science.
 See the "Special Collections" supplemental policy for more information.

 Budgets.
 The Library receives two primary funding streams for purchase of materials and access to resources for the Messiah community.
-The Acquisitions fund is for purchases of materials that the library will own in-house such as books, print periodicals, videos, CDs, etc. The Access fund is for purchasing access to online or remote materials such as subscription databases, ebooks, streaming videos, and single title journals.
+The Acquisitions fund is for one time purchases of materials that the library will own such as books, ebooks, print periodicals, videos, CDs, etc. The

 Order requests from faculty members may be sent directly to the library or may be channeled through the department chair, as the chair directs.
 The library exercises its responsibility to consult faculty on unusually expensive items or about requests which seem to fall outside the collection development policy and the departmental subject scope.